 If you are a dog bite victim, you will need an experienced lawyer from Thompson Law to claim your deserved damages.
 We are a family-run firm pursuing justice for our clients in Texas.
 Feel free to reach out to us today for a free and confidential case review.

 If a dog bite penetrates a victim’s skin, germs can quickly get into the wound depending on the bacteria or germs in a dog’s canines.
 Even the slightest attack may lead to long term effects, as discussed below:

 In most cases, a dog bite inflicts permanent scars or disfigurements.
 Even worse, it may cause severe injuries that affect your inner body parts beneath the skin.
-Children tend to be most affected, as dogs typically attack them in highly visible areas like the face.
-Victims may require skin grafting, surgeries, or stitches to reduce the extent of disfigurement.
+Children are the most affected; thus, dogs attack them in visible areas like the face.
+Victims may require skin grafting, surgeries, or stitches to reduce the extent of disfigurements.
 Sadly, some of the injuries might be a permanent reminder of the attack.

 Other victims can develop a phobia for dogs, especially young children.
 It may lead to emotional distress, outbursts, nightmares, regressions, anxiety, and mood swings in the long term.

 Whenever you have a dog bite, it is essential to see a doctor immediately.
 The longer you wait, the higher the chances of wound infections.
 Over time you may experience some of these symptoms:

 At Thompson Law, we have handled various cases, and we do not receive a dime until we win the case.
 Notably, we won 13 out of the top 100 settlements in Texas in 2019.
 We are available 24/7 to help you out; thus, feel free to call us.